Neighbour Parking Conflicts and Disputes

 Respect your neighbour and hopefully, they will respect you – it’s pretty standard behaviour.
 Unfortunately, however, theory and practice don’t always unite, as one in three disagreements that occur between neighbours is related to how and where people park their cars.
 Parking etiquette is different to parking law, and that is often where neighbour disputes arise.

-According to an AA survey carried out in 2013, 33% of disagreements with neighbours are car related.
+In 2013 an AA survey found that 33% of disagreements with neighbours are car related.
 These can be split into the following categories: Blocking access to a property or driveway (13%), parking outside a neighbour’s property (12%) and using a neighbour’s parking space (7%).

 If your neighbour does block your driveway, have a chat with them.
 Be polite and ask them if they could move their vehicle.
 Hopefully, they will be apologetic and move.
 If they don’t, or if they become aggressive you may find it appropriate to speak to your local police station on 101.

 There are exceptions to this rule:

 • A visitor to your property can park across the end of your drive, with your permission

 • Emergency Vehicles can block your driveway if necessary

 • Delivery drivers loading/unloading for a reasonable length of time (approx. 20 minutes)

 • Any vehicle undertaking building, signing, utilities or sewer works or collecting refuse for the council